gaia-adm/api-data-format/README.md

 - **id** - A *record id* object: set of attributes that uniquely define record in event source.
 Generally it is a map of string keys and object values.
 All values of id elements become data fields in database.
 - **tags** - A set of free tags.
 Each tag can be used to filter events.
 Tags cardinality is potentially limited; only elements with the limited set of values should be used as tags.
 Generally it is a map where both keys and values are string.
 All values of source elements become tags in database.

-Multiple events can be passed in single request as a part of **JSON Array** (even you send only one event); see more details [here]. (https://github.com/gaia-adm/metrics-gateway-service/)
+Multiple events can be passed in single request as a part of **JSON Array** (even you send only one event); see more details [here](https://github.com/gaia-adm/metrics-gateway-service/)
 Every event must include all relevant fields described above, so that it can be sent as single event without changing, if you need.

 **Example**: